WHO pulls staff from Sierra Leone Ebola lab after doctor infected

 “It’s a temporary measure to take care of the welfare of our remaining workers,” WHO spokesperson Christy Feig told Reuters.
 “After our assessment, they will return.”

-The WHO has sent nearly 400 people from its own staff and partner organisations to fight the outbreak in West Africa.
+The WHO has sent nearly 400 people from its own staff and partner organizations to fight the outbreak in West Africa.
 It said on Sunday that a foreign health worker it had deployed in Sierra Leone had been infected.
-(Reporting by Umaru Fofana; Writing by Daniel Flynn)